Top Skills for Public Health Students: What to Hone in School

 Soft Skills for Public Health Students

-Soft skills are subjective and difficult to quantify.
-They are personality traits, habits, and attitudes that help you relate to other people.
-Soft skills make up your emotional intelligence and create better learning and working environments.
+Soft skills are subjective and difficult to quantify, but they can be described broadly as personality traits, habits, and attitudes that help you relate to other people.
+These types of skills make up your emotional intelligence and create better learning and working environments.
 They determine how you interact with colleagues, solve problems, and manage your work.

-Soft skills develop through practice and careful observation.
+You can develop soft skills through practice and careful observation.
 A habit of self-reflection can also help develop soft skills.
 Deliberately building your soft skills will dramatically increase your success as a student and set you apart as you enter the public health workforce.

 Effective Communication